 This gene normally provides instructions for making certain proteins found in the lining of the blood vessels.
-In HHT, the gene can't produce this protein, or the protein it produces is abnormal.
+In HHT, the gene cannot produce this protein, or the protein it produces is abnormal.

-You only need to have one copy of the faulty gene to develop HHT.
+You only need to have 1 copy of the faulty gene to develop HHT.

 Treatment for HHT

-There's no cure for HHT, but there are effective treatments and life expectancy is usually very good.
+There's no cure for HHT, but there are effective treatments.

-Some people can be treated by their GP and others need to be under the care of a specialist.
+Some people can be treated by a GP and others need to be under the care of a specialist.

 If you have regular nosebleeds you will probably lose a lot of iron through this loss of blood, especially if you also bleed from telangiectasia in the gut.